floriansemm/SolrBundle/README.md

 }
 ```

+### `generateId` option

+Set this option to true and a the bundle will generate a Id for you.
+Use this option if you have no underlying DB which
+ generates incremental Ids for you.

 ## `@Solr\Field` annotation

 This annotation should be added to properties that should be indexed.
 You should specify the `type` option for the annotation.